AlexAegis/rx_bevy/docs/02_concepts.md

 As with any observable, a subject can be subscribed to multiple times!
 This means subjects are fundamentally **multicasting**!

-Whenever you put a value inside it, all of their subscribers will receive it:
+Whenever you put a value inside it, all of their subscribers will receive it.

+Once unsubscribed, no new values can be emitted by the subject.
+New subscriptions attempted on the subject will be immediately unsubscribed.

 Example: